Do I Need a Sound Card? We Help You Decide

 - Do you need a sound card for recording?

-- Do I need a sound card for streaming?
+- Do you need a sound card for streaming?

-- Do I need a sound card for music production?
+- Do I need one for music production?

 - Internal vs. external sound cards